About the Buttafly

 The Tall Buttafly is 10 cms at the front edge, the same height as two regular Yoga blocks stacked together and also similar in height to a bolster.
 Generally speaking, it is more comfortable for those who are not so flexible in the hips – meaning that in the cross-legged position their knees are higher than the hips when ideally they should be at the same height as the hips or slightly lower.

 The EASIER you make it for the body to sit comfortably in cross-legged position, the better.
-When the body is comfortable, the nervous system relaxes and this has a profound effect on every aspect of our being, releasing tension and re-establishing optimal alignment with little or no perceived effort from yourself.
+When the body is comfortable, the nervous system relaxes and this has a profound effect on every aspect of our being, releasing tension and re-establishing optimal alignment with little or no perceived effort.

 “I have just received my Buttafly – it is simply wonderful!
 I started practicing Yoga when I was 26, I am 71 now and have a hip replacement.